 Each ACP provides local raw data recording and real time engineering units conversion.
 A key feature of the system is it's ability to broadcast engineering units converted data over Ethernet.
 This data can be displayed throughout the lab on workstations and personal computers that are equipped with the appropriate display software and attached to the DACS network.

-is dedicated to recording the broadcast data from the acquisition and control processors.
-The recorded information is saved in a format that makes it available immediately following a test for evaluation using Dryden developed plotting tools.
+The Recording Workstation is dedicated to recording the broadcast data from the acquisition and control processors.
+The recorded information is saved in a format that makes it available immediately following a test for evaluation using Armstrong developed plotting tools.